 The interrupted story spoke again, and this time it did not ask for anything.
 It simply told.

 Cindral was at the desk in the space between layers.
-The stone lay warm beneath his hand, the fifth script steady now, no longer trembling.
+The stone lay steady beneath his hand, the fifth script no longer trembling.
 The voice that came through was quieter than before—not hesitant, but unhurried.
 A voice that had stopped running and was learning, very slowly, to walk.

 I want to tell you what I was, it conveyed.
 Before the hand stopped.
 Before the comma.
 I want to tell you the story I was going to be.